Lipe-lx/NeuralRate-MCP/apps/web/public/docs/hackathon-submission.md

 - Decision receipt writes are real Mantle Sepolia transactions in the new contract path.
 - The worker stores the resulting receipt tx hash and on-chain identifiers.
 - The live Sepolia execution demo routes through a deployed Safe module.
+- Safe7579 execution signs the prepared UserOperation before submission and does not submit placeholder signatures.
 - Unsupported Sepolia venues fail closed with an explicit reason.
 - Mock USDY execution is labeled separately from canonical USDY execution.